 What is Sleep Apnea?

 There are three different types of sleep apnea but the main type is obstructive sleep apnea (OSA).
 This occurs when the muscles in your throat relax and collapse, causing an obstructed airway when you sleep.
 When the throat muscles collapse when you sleep, it cuts off your airway, alerting your brain to reopen the airway.
+The airway can also become obstructed as a result of narrow dental arches and/or an underdeveloped jaw.
 As a result, the brain causes your body to choke, snort, or gasp to catch your breath.
 This event can occur hundreds of times throughout the night, interrupting your sleep each time.

 OSA prevents people from getting a good night of sleep because it’s interrupted the entire time.
 Without proper deep sleep, people often experience exhaustion during the day, in addition to other bothersome symptoms.